anzusystems/common-admin/docs/editor/scraper/sofascore_totw/index.md

-# sofascore_totw: Team of the Week
+# sofascore_totw: Sofascore Team of the Week

 ## Supported codes